raymondxu/java-workshop/README.md

 Choo choo!
 ```

+<i>We can use the Java "foreach loop" or "enhanced for loop" here because `ArrayList` is an implementation of the `List` interface which implements `Iterable`.</i>

-Note that a class can implement multiple interfaces but only extend one class.
+A class can implement multiple interfaces but only extend one class.
 Additionally, all methods in an interface are public, and all fields in an interface are public, static, and final.
-And unlike the fact that abstract classes should be related to their subclasses, interfaces are used when the implementing classes are unrelated to each other.
+And unlike the fact that abstract classes should be closely related to their subclasses, interfaces are used when the implementing classes are unrelated to each other.

 <a id="patterns"></a>
 ## 3.0 Patterns